New Yorkers are Working on Many Fronts

 - Winter snow cover is decreasing and spring comes (on average) a week or so earlier than it did a few decades ago.

-- Even when the weather is cold, nighttime temperatures are measurably warmer.
+- Even when the weather is cold, average nighttime temperatures are measurably warmer than was usual in the past.

-- Sea levels are rising, increasing the risk of flooding.
+- Sea levels are rising, increasing the risks of coastal floods and damaging storm surges.

 - Summers have more super-hot days.